jennybc/happy-git-with-r/36_workflow-explore-extend-pull-request.Rmd

   * Merge the local PR branch into master with `--no-ff`, meaning "no fast forward merge".
 This ensures you get a true merge commit, with two parents.

+        # Template of the Git command
         git merge --no-ff LOCAL_PR_BRANCH
+        # How it looks under both naming scenarios
         git merge --no-ff fix-fluffy-bunny
         git merge --no-ff janedoe-master